toshuu/jyotish-api/README.md

-# Vedic Astrology API
+# Jyotish (Vedic Astrology) API

-A PHP-based REST API for Vedic astrology calculations, based on [kunjara/jyotish](https://github.com/kunjara/jyotish).
-This API is updated, containerized, and provides vedic astrology (jyotish) calculations including planetary positions, Dashas, Yogas, and more.
+A PHP-based REST API for Jyotish (Vedic Astrology) calculations, built on top of the [kunjara/jyotish](https://github.com/kunjara/jyotish) library.
+This API is containerized and provides a wide range of Vedic astrology calculations, including planetary positions, Dashas, Yogas, and more.

 ## Features